+Ingest dataset from URL

 In another example below, we chose the URL upload from the CLMS portal.
 Select the required files on the download page (put them in the shopping cart).
 After sending the order, you will retrieve a download link via the CLMS portal (depending on the processing time) and per email.

 Note: please use a direct download URL (a link that automatically starts the download immediately).
 Consider that the system can only process links which do not require a user login.